hetalang/HetaSimulator.jl/docs/src/table-formats/condition.md

 - `model` : a `String` identifier of model which will be used for simulations.
 The default value is `nameless`.

-- `parameter.<id>` (optional) : a `Float64` value which updates and fixes the value of model's `Const` with the corresponding id.
+- `parameters.<id>` (optional) : a `Float64` value which updates and fixes the value of model's `Const` with the corresponding id.
 Missing value does not updates the parameter's value and is ignored.

 - `saveat[]` (* optional) : a set of `Float64` values separated by semicolons.
 The values states the time points for simulated output.